nicoDs96/SmartMuseum/3rd_delivery.md

 After several experiment we see that the window will stabilize on a size of 45-50 samples, that means we send a message each 5000ms hence the real-time performances can be considered reasonable.

 we have missed to evaluate (and we did not plan to do it for the moment) the overall UX of the museum dashboard and we did not evaluate the capacity of our backend.
 This is because we think that the amount of traffic will be very low and also because the overall dashboard is far from being complete and presentable to a final user.
+We also missed the actuator simulation feature.